kelbyludwig/kel.bz/content/post/lll.md

 #### mu

 `mu` is a function that produces a scalar for vector reduction.
-Its very similar to the scalar projections from Gram-Schmidt orthogonalization and Gaussian reduction.
+Its similar to the scalar projections from Gram-Schmidt orthogonalization and Gaussian reduction.
 The only major difference is `mu` is not projecting a lattice vector onto a vector that is also in the lattice (like Gauss' algorithm